-Our Service has a legal and ethical responsibility to provide a safe and friendly environment where all children are respected, valued and encouraged to reach their full potential.
-Children's safety and wellbeing is paramount, and we aim to take all practical steps to protect children and young people from harm or risk of harm, ensuring a healthy and safe environment.
+Our Service has a legal and ethical responsibility to provide and maintain a child safe organisation where all children are safe, respected, valued and encouraged to reach their full potential.
+Children's safety and wellbeing is paramount, and we aim to take all practical steps to protect children from harm, ensuring a healthy and child safe environment.
 Our Service adopts and aligns with the National Model Code for taking images or videos of children.
 (See Safe Use of Digital Technologies and Online Environments Policy.)
 We provide children, staff, educators and visitors with an environment free from the use of tobacco (including vaping) alcohol and illicit drugs.